cisco-foundation-ai/cookbook/README.md

 ## Demo Video
 [![](https://img.youtube.com/vi/ei5ND9bwmRo/0.jpg)](https://www.youtube.com/watch?v=ei5ND9bwmRo)
+Want to run models without writing codes and on your laptop?
+Another demo video shows how to use our model on a UI.
+Watch it [here](https://github.com/cisco-foundation-ai/cookbook/tree/main/1_quickstarts).

 ## Navigating the Cookbook
 This cookbook is organized into the following four main categories.
 Please refer to each section for detailed guidance.